Wade Wilson (film character): Becoming Deadpool

-Wilson is diagnosed with late-stage cancer shortly after being engaged to Vanessa.
+Wilson is diagnosed with late-stage Stage 4 cancer shortly after being engaged to Vanessa.
 He is approached by a representative of an unknown organization, who offers him a cure in addition to powers "most men only dream of".
-While he initially declines, he eventually returns to accept the offer.
-However, not all is as it seems, as he soon realizes they are actually attempting to create an army of superpowered individuals under their control.
+While he initially declines the offer, he eventually returns to accept it.
+However, not all is as it seems, as he soon realizes the organization is actually attempting to create an army of superpowered individuals under their control.
 Wilson undergoes numerous forms of torture at the hands of Ajax and Angel Dust, though he never loses his sense of humor.
 Eventually, Ajax is successful in activating Wilson's dormant mutant genes, which allows him to heal and regenerate from any wound.
-The only problem, however, is that it also horrifically deforms his entire outer layer of skin.
-Wade attempted to escape and destroyed the facility in the process, but ultimately lost to Ajax in battle.
+While Wilson's healing factor cures his cancer, it also horrifically deforms his entire outer layer of skin.
+Driven partially insane by the ordeal and his disfigurement, Wade escapes and destroys the facility in the process, but ultimately loses to Ajax in battle.
 Wilson is presumed dead, but survives thanks to his new-found abilities.

-Afraid to confront Vanessa in his current appearance, Wilson takes on the moniker "Deadpool", after remembering when his best friend Weasel bet in the Sister Margaret's group "dead pool" that he would die, and begins hunting for Ajax to force him to fix him.
-He eventually tracks him down, though his attempt to kill him is interrupted by Colossus and Negasonic Teenage Warhead members of the X-Men.
-The two attempt to apprehend Wilson, however he manages to escape by severing his own hand.
-Shortly after, Ajax targets and kidnaps Vanessa to get back at Wade, hoping to lure him out and kill him successfully.
+Afraid to reunite with Vanessa in his current appearance, Wilson takes on the moniker "Deadpool", after remembering when his best friend Weasel bet in the Sister Margaret's group "dead pool" that he would die, and begins hunting for Ajax to force him to fix him.
+He eventually tracks him down, though his attempt to kill him is interrupted by Colossus and Negasonic Teenage Warhead, members of the X-Men.
+The two attempt to apprehend Wilson; however he manages to escape by severing his own hand.
+Shortly after, Ajax targets and kidnaps Vanessa to get back at Wilson, hoping to lure him out and kill him successfully.
 Upon learning of this, Deadpool contacts Colossus and Negasonic Teenage Warhead for their assistance.
 The three confront Ajax and his men, where Deadpool is able to save Vanessa and ultimately kill Ajax, much to Colossus' dismay.
-Despite his appearance, Vanessa still accepts Wade, and the two embrace.
+Despite his appearance, Vanessa still accepts Wilson, and the two embrace.